-Free trial: a ray of light
+Free trial – a ray of light

 All about the money

-Now that we’ve covered the trial and how can you get your money back in case you’re not convinced about their services, it is time to discuss the subscription plans we’ve so much mentioned earlier.
+Now that we’ve covered the trial and how you can get your money back in case you’re not convinced about their services, it is time to discuss the subscription plans we’ve so much mentioned earlier.